Joan Beatty

-Joan Beatty is a Canadian politician.
+Joan Beatty (born 1940) is a Canadian politician.
 She was the Saskatchewan New Democratic Party (NDP) member of the Legislative Assembly of Saskatchewan for the constituency of Cumberland.
 On January 3, 2008 she was appointed the Liberal Party of Canada's candidate for the House of Commons of Canada in Desnethé—Missinippi—Churchill River for the March 17, 2008 by-election.

 However, she lost the federal by-election to Conservative candidate Rob Clarke.
+She was born in 1940, at Deschambault Lake, Saskatchewan.

 Provincial career

-A former CBC journalist, Beatty became the first Aboriginal woman and first First Nations person elected to the Saskatchewan legislature when she was elected on November 5, 2003.
+A former CBC journalist, Beatty became the first Aboriginal woman elected to the Saskatchewan legislature when she was elected on November 5, 2003.
 She was appointed to cabinet a month later as Minister of Culture Youth and Recreation and Provincial Secretary.
 Beatty was re-elected in the 2007 general election that defeated the NDP government and sat as Opposition Critic for Women's Issues and Northern Affairs.